SHOOTING STARS - MISS Brown

 Mathematics

-In Shooting Stars this term, we will be learning the following mathematical topics: Number and Place Value, Decimals, Geometry, whereby year five pupils will focus on Properties of shapes and year six pupils will have a focus on position and direction.
-Furthermore, year six pupils will also start the learning topic of multiplication and division.
+In Shooting Stars this term, we will cover the mathematical topics of Number and Place Value, Decimals, and Geometry.
+Year 5 will focus on the properties of shapes, while Year 6 will focus on position and direction, as well as beginning work on multiplication and division.

 Science